nightsel/expressrw/README.md

-This project is based on [aeneas](https://github.com/readbeyond/aeneas)
+This project is based on [aeneas](https://github.com/readbeyond/aeneas).

+The backend server is done by me in `server.py` .